 To brew a delicious mug of backpacking coffee, simply place a coffee pouch in 12 oz of hot water, then let it steep for 3 to 5 minutes.

 When your coffee is ready, remove the pouch.
-Drink your coffee black, or add in sugar or creamer.
-Here are a few of our favorite coffee pouches for backpacking.
+Here are a few of our favorite coffee pouches, which can make great backpacking stocking stuffers.

 Grounds & Hounds doesn’t just make great backpacking coffee.
 They are also philanthropic, donating 20% of profits to lifesaving animal rescue initiatives.